Healthy Homes Assessment Kingsley Heights

 Draught Stopping Kingsley Heights

-If a draught can be perceived as a result of gaps or holes the area requirements to be sealed.
+If a draught is noticed from gaps that are not adequate or holes the area needs to be sealed.

 What are unjustifiable gaps or holes?

-Check out the complete details to the Healthy Homes draught stopping requirements.
+Get the complete information regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections